 Resources are blank copies of forms (templates) and workbooks.
 They are provided to you (by your tutors) but you can create your own too.
 Resources are located in the Resource Store.
 Resources marked as ‘single use’ can only be used once.
 This mostly applies to workbooks and prevents the issue of working on multiple copies of the same workbook.

-Templates are empty forms that you complete through following the prompts provided, and can cover aspects of learning and experience and/or reflection.
+Templates are empty forms that you complete by following the prompts provided and can cover aspects of learning and experience and/or reflection.
 PebblePad provide generic templates including action plans, reflections, recording (Worksheet), competencies and abilities (Talent), Experience, and Feedback templates.
-Your tutors may have developed their own templates which they will make available to you in the Resource Store; you can even create your own:
+Your tutors may have developed their own templates which they will make available to you in the Resource Store.

 These are the main terms that you need to know.
 As you start to use the tool more often you should become more familiar with these terms, along with others you come across, and begin to know the difference.
 You can click on the links at the end of this guide to find out more information.